onedata/onedata-documentation/docs/admin-guide/oneprovider/administration-panel.md

 Users who are members of a specific Oneprovider cluster have access to its administration panel.
-Similar to other resources, the list of authorized users can be found under the *Members* submenu.
-In this place you can add and remove authorized users or change their access permissions.
+Similar to other resources, the list of authorized users can be found under the **Clusters > *Cluster name* > Members** view.
+In this place, you can add and remove authorized users or change their access permissions.
 Read more [here](./configuration/cluster-members.md).

 ::: tip
 Members settings do not apply to the emergency interface.
-Signing-in using the emergency passphrase always grants full management rights to the cluster.
+Signing in using the emergency passphrase always grants full management rights to the cluster.
 :::